What is Last Mile in terms of transportation?

 These typically are:

-●Bicycles/Bike Sharing: Riding a bicycle for your last mile commute can prove to be tiring and takes a lot of time and energy to reach your final destination.
+Riding a bicycle for your last mile commute can prove to be tiring and takes a lot of time and energy to reach your final destination.
 Though it is a healthy means of commute, it can result in you sweating a lot if you’re into riding bicycles.
+So if you choose to ride an electric bike, it's much easier than pedaling a regular bike.

 How to solve the Last Mile problem